Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the input schema already documents all parameters.
-The description does not add any additional meaning or constraints beyond what is in the schema.
+Schema description coverage is 100%, so the schema already explains each parameter.
+The description does not add additional semantic meaning beyond what is in the schema, so it meets the baseline.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.